Gandi/counterpart/README.md

 -  translation and localization
 -  interpolation of values to translations (sprintf-style with named arguments)
 -  pluralization (CLDR compatible)

-> [!NOTE]
-> Please note this fork is primarily for our own internal needs, most notably modernizing the JS and reducing the browser footprint by removing Node.js core libs usage and useless shims.
-We do not intend taking ownership and further mainteance of the project.
-At the time of forking the project did not get any activity for more than 6 years and no signs of possible changes.

 ## Installation